-To grow your business through uncertain times, at some point, you need to take a step back and take a look at your existing plans and systems, can they really sustain you with the current realities on ground?
+To grow your business in uncertain times, at some point, you need to take a step back and take a look at your existing business plans, business models and systems.
+Find out, can these really sustain you with the current realities on ground?

-Find out, what are the possible areas you can change or adjust to create a better outcome for both you and your clients?
+Again, Find out; being faced with these current realities, what are the possible areas you can change or adjust to create a better outcome for both you and your clients?

-As soon as you have found this, the next thing is to work on using the available data to adjust your mode of operation or create a new system that will help you to achieve your goals in line with the new realities.
+As soon as you can figure this, the next thing is to work on using the available data to adjust your mode of operation or create a new system that will help you to achieve your goals in line with the new realities.

-After creating your goals, you need a realistic plan on how to achieve each and everyone of these goals.
+After adjusting your goals, you need a realistic plan on how to achieve each and everyone of these goals.

-Assuming your foremost goal is to make a million dollars sales this year, how do you intend to arrive at that goal with all the uncertainties on ground?
+Assuming your foremost goal is to make a million dollars sales this year, how do you plan to arrive at that goal with all the uncertainties on ground?

-If it’s about making sales calls, how many times will you have to make sales calls to get the number of clients that will buy from you so you can arrive at this figure?
+If it’s about making more sales calls for example, how many times will you have to make sales calls to get the number of clients that will buy from you so you can arrive at this figure?

 You need to have a clear knowledge of this and then write it down.

-If your goal is to get an X number of traffic for your blog at the end of the year for instance, your plans should cover the number of times you’ll post, promote, share your posts etc.
+If your goal is to get an X amount of traffic to your blog at the end of the year for instance, your plans should cover the number of times you’ll post, promote, share your posts etc.

 It should cover everything you will do to achieve that goal in as much details as possible.